3DOM-FBK/deep-image-matching/CONTRIBUTING.md

     git checkout -b <branch-name>
     ```

-4. Make your changes
+4. Make your changes, format your code, and run the tests

-    Make your changes.
+    Make your changes (VSCode is strongly recommended as an editor)
     Please, format your code with a formatter (e.g. black).
     If you are using VSCode as your editor, you can install the Python extension, and set the formatter to black ([https://code.visualstudio.com/docs/python/formatting](https://code.visualstudio.com/docs/python/formatting)).
-    The pre-commit hooks will automatically run the linters and formatters before each commit, but better to already have the code well formatted before committing.
+    The pre-commit hooks will automatically run the linter and formatter before each commit.
+    If some code needs to be formatted, the pre-commit hooks stop the commit and format the code.
+You can then commit again (so better to already have the code well formatted before committing to avoid re-doing the commit).
     Then, make sure that the tests are passing.
 You can manually run the tests with pytest:

     ```bash
     python -m pytest
     ```

+    If you are using VSCode as your editor, you can also install the [Python extension](https://code.visualstudio.com/docs/python/testing), and run the tests from the editor.

 5. Push your changes to the remote repository